 - If you’re here for the culture or nightlife, stay in Casco Viejo.
 It is full of restaurants and bars.
 Las Clementinas and Tantalo both have rooftop terraces and plenty of Panamanian ambiance.

 - If you’re here for shopping or business, Marbella and Bella Visita are neighborhoods near Panama’s skyscraper-filled financial district.
 This is also where you’ll find high end boutiques, as well as some of the best restaurants.
 Two hotels to consider: The Bristol Hotel and Panama Marriott Hotel.

-- If you’re here for the canal, stay at the Holiday Inn Panama Canal.
+- If you’re here for tourism, stay at the Holiday Inn Panama Canal.
 Built on the site of the former U.S. base, it’s just a two minute drive from the entrance to the Miraflores Visitor Center.

 Best things to do in Panama City